CRSU-Apps/MetaInsight/README.md

 Development of new modules or modification of existing modules should generally begin by creating or editing the module function.
 Running `devtools::load_all(".")` or using Ctrl+Shift+L will load all the package functions and data that you need.
 This will take a few minutes the first time, but afterwards will take a few seconds.
-Function development should occur outside of the application, but you may find it helpful to save the app state at the relevant point prior to where the change is to be made so that the same data can be used in development.
-For example, if developing a new module for the Frequentist component, run the `setup_load` and `setup_configure` modules, save the app and then read the data in using `common <- readRDS(<save_file>.rds)` you can then access the data using e.g. `common$configured_data$freq`.
+Function development should occur outside of the application and after running `load_all()` you will have access to all the data required for development, for example `configured_data_con` is the configured data for a continuous outcome and `configured_data_bin` is the configured data for a binary outcome, `fitted_bayes_model` is a Bayesian model, `fitted_baseline_model` is a baseline risk model and `fitted_covariate_model` is a covariate model.
 To be able to use the function once you have developed it or modified it, you need to document and reinstall the package with Ctrl+Shift+D and Ctrl+Shift+B.

 You can create a new module from scratch using `shinyscholar::create_module()` but it is probably easier to adapt an existing module that is similar to the one you are developing.
-Once the function is developed, you can also use the saved file to restore the app state by setting a variable called `load_file_path` to the path of the saved file.
+Once the function is developed, you can also use save files to restore the app state by setting a variable called `load_file_path` to the path of the saved file.
+For example to test a module using the result of the Bayesian models, run `load_file_path <- bayes_model_path` and run the app.
 This enables making rapid changes to the module under development without having to rerun the preceding modules.
-Unlike developing the function, modules are loaded whenever the app is run, so you do not need to reinstall the package in order to see your changes.
+Unlike when developing the function, modules are loaded whenever the app is run, so you do not need to reinstall the package in order to see your changes.

 Each module should have unit tests that check that the function works correctly written with `{testthat}` and end-to-end tests that check that the function works correctly inside the app written with `{shinytest2}`.
 These are located in `tests/testthat` in a file